Spring 2018 Pre-Departure PowerPoint: Hong Kong Center (coming soon)

 Grades for CityU direct enroll participants: Final grades for courses taken at City University may not be received and posted to Syracuse’s student records system until early February for fall semester and early August for spring semester.

 Syracuse Hong Kong Center students: You will register online for your Module B classes during the semester prior to departure.
-Detailed registration instructions will be sent to you about two weeks before the scheduled registration starts.
+Detailed registration instructions will be available to you about one or two weeks before the scheduled registration period starts.

-City University of Hong Kong students: You will be pre-registered by CityU based on the first-choice classes and alternates you list on your Student Advising Form.
+City University of Hong Kong students: You will be pre-registered by CityU based on the first-choice classes and alternatives you list on your Student Advising/Course Request Form.
 Registrations are finalized in Hong Kong.